-Many tax professionals are having to learn about the world of cryptocurrencies and how they are taxed as their clients have increasingly started to invest, trade, and transact in the digital asset.
-Cryptocurrency tax software like CryptoTrader.Tax is specifically built to help consumers and tax professionals address this problem and automate the entire crypto tax reporting process.
+Many tax professionals are having to learn about the world of cryptocurrencies and the associated tax implications as their clients have increasingly started to invest, trade, and transact in the digital asset.
+Cryptocurrency tax software like CryptoTrader.Tax is specifically built to help consumers and tax professionals address this problem and automate the entire tax reporting process.
+The company also offers a full software suite to help tax professionals manage their cryptocurrency clients.

 This article walks through crypto taxes at a high level.
 It also discusses how tax professionals should handle the crypto tax reports that they receive from their clients so that they can include them with the holistic tax return.